AI in Automation: Discover Automatable Tasks With AI in 2024

 McKinsey states that performing physical activities in predictable environments has the highest potential for automation.
-It predicts that 81% of such activities to be prone to automation with current AI technologies including robotics.
+It predicts that 81% of such activities are prone to automation with current AI technologies including robotics.

 Physical labor activities are divided into predictable and unpredictable activities.
 Machines are better than humans at performing predictable activities as they don’t get bored and can tirelessly perform repetitive and predictable activities.
 However, unpredictable activities require the human level of flexibility in adapting tasks that are still not available to machines.

-The highest probability of automation jobs require lower education levels and include repetitive tasks.
+The highest probability of automation jobs requires lower education levels and includes repetitive tasks.
 This is quite expected while repetitive tasks provide a predictable environment for the machines and they can successfully perform low-skill tasks without any breaks.
 Deloitte has occupations with the highest probability of automation in the following table.

 A PwC report on automation indicates that machine operators and assemblers become a prominent occupation with high automation potential.
 While their task can be automated by 64% according to the report, PwC estimates that businesses can achieve this potential by 2035.